BenjaminWFox/website-2020/content/draft/tech/atomic-design-for-developers.md

 }
 ```

-For whatever reason, the demo site I built has a frequent need for block links!
+For whatever reason, the demo site I built has a frequent need for block-display links!
 In this case importing a framework primitive is fine.
 It's smaller than an Atom.
-You can call it a *neurotron* if you want, that's a cool-sounding mash-up word 😎 ⚛️.
+You can call it a *neurotron* if you want, that's a cool-sounding made-up word 😎 ⚛️.
 The `Link` is just an abstraction of the `a` tag with framework-specific functionality.
 It doesn't do anything from a style or markup perspective.

 ![Screenshot.](/public/images/blog/tech/atomic-design-for-developers/atoms-example.png)
 *Visual example of Atoms: `BlockLink`, `Button`, and `Icon` components.*